secure-compilation/SECOMP/README.md

 At any point, you can use the commands on the Query menu to Print the definition of and identifier and Check the type of an identifier, among others.

-The file `table.html` contains a mapping from claims in the paper to definitions and proofs.

 ## Main branch: `ccs-main`

 The `ccs-main` branch contains the extension of CompCert to compartments, which involved